entirelymagic/DjangoLearningProjects/README.md

 # DjangoLearningProjects
-In this repository will be placed Django Projects.
+In this repository will be placed Django Projects and information from Link Academy Courses.